fastenhealth/docs/FAQs.md

 ## Will there be a cloud-based offering of Fasten?

-I'm hesitant to go down the Cloud/SAAS model since Fasten would have to become HIPAA compliant.
+I'm hesitant to go down the Cloud/SAAS model since Fasten would become a huge target, and would need to become HIPAA compliant.

 I've been working on complaint software/infrastructure (PCI, HIPAA, SOC, FedRAMP) for most of my career and ideally I'd like to keep Fasten non-compliant -- with no access to medical/customer data.